Chart Color Schemes

 Orange's population is slightly younger than the national pattern

-The median age in Orange is 36 years, which is significantly lower than Rest of NSW's average of 43 years, and somewhat younger than Australia's median age of 38 years.
-The 25-34 age group constitutes 14.7% of Orange's population compared to Rest of NSW, while the 65-74 cohort makes up 8.9%.
-Post-2021 Census data indicates that the 35 to 44 age group has increased from 12.6% to 13.5%, and the 5 to 14 age group has decreased from 14.5% to 13.4%.
-Population forecasts for Orange as of 2041 suggest significant demographic changes.
-The 25 to 34 age group is expected to grow by 24%, reaching 7,874 people from the current 6,342.
-Conversely, the 5 to 14 and 65 to 74 cohorts are projected to experience population declines.
+The median age in Orange is 36 years, which is significantly lower than Rest of NSW's average of 43 years.
+This figure is also somewhat younger than Australia's median age of 38 years.
+The 25-34 age group shows strong representation in Orange at 14.7%, compared to the Rest of NSW.
+Conversely, the 65-74 cohort is less prevalent in Orange at 8.9%.
+Post-2021 Census data indicates that the 35 to 44 age group has grown from 12.6% to 13.5% of Orange's population.
+Meanwhile, the 5 to 14 age group has declined from 14.5% to 13.4%.
+Population forecasts for 2041 suggest substantial demographic changes in Orange.
+Notably, the 25 to 34 age group is expected to grow by 24%, reaching 7,874 people from its current figure of 6,363.
+Conversely, both the 5 to 14 and 65 to 74 cohorts are projected to experience population declines in Orange.